 When Krispy Kreme in Atlanta stopped serving chocolate cake donuts, I stopped going to KK.
-Significantly true story.
+True story.

-In case you’ve missed half of my posts ever, chocolate is mylovelanguage.
+In case you’ve missed half of my posts ever, chocolate is my love language.

 So you know that once I got over my fear of frying with the sour cream cake donuts, I HAD to create the perfect old fashioned chocolate cake donut.
-Obviously had to.

 These are better than Krispy Kreme’s chocolate cake donuts, and they are better than Dunkin Donuts.

 They are light, yet cakey; chocolaty, yet perfectly sweet; they melt in your mouth like your favorite yeast donut, yet have substance like your favorite cake donut.

 I know...That's a lot to process.
 I'll give you a minute.

 The secret to the intense chocolate flavor, without the weight of adding liquid chocolate, is using the best Dutch processed cocoa powder you can lay your hands on (I use Droste), a little espresso powder, and a little extra salt.

 Please don’t skimp on the salt and then complain about the dull chocolate flavor.
 Salt is the ultimate flavor enhancer.
 Too much, and it’s salty, but use the perfect amount, and it makes all the other flavors pop.
 It's like real life fairy dust.

 Droste cocoa powder is also darker than a lot of other Dutch processed cocoa powders, which gives my donuts that rich chocolate color AND flavor.
 It is worth the investment.